We’re Ready to Build a Zero-Waste World

 When will it happen?

 The Circular Construction Challenge will run in four phases throughout 2018-2019.
-The first phase is the submission phase, where you are invited to respond to the challenge call and send in your idea.
+We have completed the submission phase, and received ideas from 39 innovators.
 In the second phase, we select the 6 finalists who will then receive support to match and set the right innovation teams, and finally 3 winning teams will be chosen.
 Phase 3 and 4 focus on co-creating and advancing the winning solutions as well as producing and showcasing the prototypes.

 Here are the most important dates and deadlines: